kuhn-ruess/cmdbsyncer-docs/docs/checkmk/notification_rules.md

 For a host carrying `grr00_oracle,grr00_sap` that yields two rules: one matching contact group `grr00_oracle` and notifying `gro00_cmk_alarm_sms_oracle` and `gro00_cmk_alarm_email_oracle`, and the same for `grr00_sap`.

 The _List to Loop Over_ field takes any Jinja that renders to a list.
-Use the `get_list()` helper with `|safe` — it accepts a real list, a Python list literal, and a comma-separated string alike:
+Use the `get_list()` helper with `|safe` — it accepts a real list, a Python list literal, and a comma-separated string alike, and an attribute a host does not carry counts as an empty list, so looping over two of them needs no guard:

 ```jinja
 {{get_list(anwendung_kontaktgruppe)|safe}}